Skip to content

 Although communication between black and white marmosets has not been fully studied, it is believed that it communicates through voice.
 It is known to be predator-specific screams and the predator is often vocalized out of crying.

 The Krishnachaura Marmoset diet consists primarily of tree sap that nibbles the bark with long bottom incisors.
 During drought, it will also include fruits and insects in his diet.
-It is also known to eat small arthropods, mollusks, bird eggs, baby birds and small spines during severe droughts.
+It is also known to eat small arthropods, mollusks, bird eggs, baby birds, and small spines during severe droughts.

-Larger birds of prey are the biggest threat to the blackened marmoset, however, and snakes and wild cats also pose a danger to them.
+Larger birds of prey are the biggest threat to the blackened marmoset, however, snakes and wild cats also pose a danger to them.
 Predator-specific voice and visual scanning is its only pre-prediction technique.

 black-tufted marmoset